huggablehacker/base64decode/README.md

 # Base 64 Decode
-Bash script to becode Base64 encoded text.
+Bash script to decode Base64 encoded text, when uploading encoded text to an online decoder is either impractical or the data being decoded is potentially sensitive.

 Save `b64e.sh` to desired directory.